WVS Constitution & Bylaws

 1. The annual meeting of the Society shall be held at a time and place to be determined by the Council at least one year in advance.

 2. The Council shall meet on the day prior to the annual meeting, at a time and place designated by the President.
-The Chairmen of the Membership Committee, the Nominating Committee and the Local Arrangements Committee shall meet with the Council in an advisory capacity.
+The Chair of the Membership Committee, the Nominating Committee and the Local Arrangements Committee shall meet with the Council in an advisory capacity.

 3. Twenty (20) voting members present in person shall constitute a quorum at a meeting of the membership.